Luke-Rand/Blackstar-Campaign-Notes/👥 Characters/NPC/Delilah.md

 ---
 # [[Delilah]]

 She is a person of nobility who possesses nice things.
-She was carrying the [[Ruby of Anarchy]] in a black box when we first met her on the train to [[City of Blackstar]].
+She was carrying the [[Ruby of Anarchy]] in a black box when we first met her on the train to [[Blackstar]].